 On the other hand, it has perhaps the least kid appeal of any Disney-owned resort at Walt Disney World.

-It’s the only Disney World resort with a restaurant (Victoria and Albert’s) that does not allow younger kids, and the only Disney World resort whose largest, most central pool (the Courtyard Pool) is not also the pool designed to appeal to kids.
+It’s the only Disney World resort with a restaurant (Victoria and Albert’s) that does not allow younger kids, and the only Disney World resort whose largest, most central pool (the Courtyard Pool) is not also the pool designed to most appeal to kids.

 The architecture and Victorian detailing, delightful to adults, will have no special appeal to most kids.
-And the interior decorating scheme–the floors, walls, public furniture, paintings and such–will have little appeal to kids either.
+And the public-space decorating scheme–the floors, walls, public furniture, paintings and such–will have little appeal to kids either.

 Adults will recognize the decoration as typical of international high-end hotels that do not wish to risk for even a moment appearing stylish.
 Those with comfortable elderly aunts will recognize the decor as well.

 It’s not that kids aren’t welcome; kids are completely welcome (well, not at Victoria and Albert’s) and will have a ball here.
-Rather, it’s that there’s next to nothing about the architecture, detailing, and ground plan of Disney’s Grand Victorian Resort and Spa that reinforces that welcome and makes the resort feel kid-appealing.
+Rather, it’s that there’s next to nothing about the architecture, detailing, and grounds of Disney’s Grand Victorian Resort and Spa that reinforces that welcome and makes the resort feel kid-appealing.